-Mammals are less commonly spotted in Sitka National Historical Park than birds and fish, but these fauna still fill a unique niche.
-The rarity of some terrestrial animals increase the mystique on the park’s totem-lined trails, and the potential to spot a whale or otter from the shore keeps visitors’ eyes on the water.
+Mammals are less commonly spotted in Sitka National Historical Park than birds and fish, but these fauna are present in the park and fill a unique niche.
+The rarity of some terrestrial animals increase their mystique, and the potential to spot a whale or otter from the shore keeps visitors’ eyes on the water.
 Some more common mammal species inhabiting the park include shrews, moles, red tree squirrels, Sitka blacktail deer, and mink.

-Marine mammal species don't live within the park, however many are observed in nearby waters.
+While marine mammal species don't live within the boundaries of the park, many are observed in nearby waters.
 Steller sea lions, sea otters, harbor seals, Pacific white-sided dolphins, harbor porpoises, Dall's porpoises, and northern elephant seals have been sighted near the park.
 Nearby whales include orca whales, gray whales, and the endangered humpback whale.
-In particular, the sea otter is characteristic of Sitka Sound and can be an indicator of environmental health.
+In particular, the sea otter is characteristic of the region and can be found abundantly in Sitka Sound.
+Sea otters often compete with local fisheries for prey, but are also an indicator of good ecosystem health.

 Photo from SCS